-In most Startups a lot of attention is usually given to the growth model of startups.
+In most Startups a lot of attention is paid to user acquisition.
 While for SaaS companies growing the user base is important, growth rate is often a vanity metric.
-What you should rather be focusing on is sticky growth.
+What’s in many cases more important is stickiness.
 In this post I show how to calculate the sticky growth rate for Freemium businesses and show a few steps to increase activity.

 Sticky growth is a combination of growth and activity (duh).
 The goal is to grow the user base and retain it.
-In the end growth is the difference between customer acquisition rate and cancellation rate.
+In the end, growth is the difference between customer acquisition rate and cancellation rate.
 The problem with using cancellation for many Freemium businesses, though, is that users on free tiers often don’t care to cancel their accounts.
-Therefore, we should replace cancellation rate with inactivity rate for trial users.
+Therefore, rather than looking at cancellations, it’s more useful to monitor user activity for trial or free users.

 First we have to define the relevant activity period to focus on.
 At Rankpanel we look at weekly rates.
 The rational is that we release data on a weekly schedule.
 Therefore, for our users it makes sense to check back once a week to get the most benefit out of our product.

-In a next step you have to define what constitutes to activity.
+In a next step you have to define what constitutes activity:

 - Is it enough for the user to log in?